euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Feature Extraction.md

 #### Dimensions

-Having a vector space, the idea behind introducing new dimensions relies on the fact that words apply meaning to the
+Having a vector space, the idea behind introducing new dimensions relies on the fact that words apply meaning to the immediate context in which they are used.
+Therefore, the magnitude or meaning of a word may vary in different contexts or dimensions to other similar words in different contexts or dimensions.

 ### Deep Learning cases